-Named from a bladder stone, holds proteins together with molecular handcuffs β€” and is the reason your hair can be permanently curled.
+Named from a urinary calculus discovered in 1810, holds proteins together with molecular handcuffs β and is the reason your hair can be permanently curled.

 Symbol